DenisMedium/CaviarTrade/README.md

 # CaviarTrade
 An example of working on a website.
-Using JQuery, DateTimePicker, ReCaptcha, PHPMailer, Payeer
+Using JQuery, DateTimePicker, ReCaptcha, PHPMailer, Payeer.